jordyjwilliams/jordyjwilliams.github.io/about/index.md

 ---

 ## Overview
 Hi, I'm Jordy, an Acoustical Engineer originally from the UK.
 I am currently based in Australia where I am traveling and working intermittently on projects as a freelance audio (research) engineer and software developer.
-For more infromation on my development skillset please see my [resume]({{site.resume}}).
+For more information on my development skillset please see my [resume]({{site.resume}}).

-Currently I am working part-time as an [academic assistant at CoderAcademy](TODO:linkToCAWorkpage) on their [WebDev Bootcamp](TODO:linktoCoderacademy) course.
+Currently I am working part-time as an [academic assistant at CoderAcademy]({{site.url}}/coderAcademy/) on their [WebDev Bootcamp](https://www.coderacademy.edu.au/web-development-bootcamp) course.
 It's been awesome to further my teaching knowledge by inspiring a new generation of developers.

 My main freelance client has been [Mimi Hearing Technologies]({{site.url}}/mimi_hearing_technologies), a company where I previously worked full-time.
-They are a hearing-healthcare based startup in Berlin, DE.
+They are a hearing health based startup in Berlin, DE.
 Whilst living in Berlin and [working for Mimi]({{site.url}}/mimi_hearing_technologies) I undertook volunteer work as a teacher of `Introduction to Python` program at [ReDI school](https://www.redi-school.org/berlin) (see more below).

 I also have a passion for SCUBA diving, and am a `PADI Open Water SCUBA Instructor (OWSI)`.
 I intend to work professionally in both the technology and diving industries, with a higher weighting towards the technology industry.
 I have a positive experience of this in the past.